 Instead of using their home ovens, some Swiss residents continue a tradition of baking bread in a communal, wood-fired oven.
 I visited one of these ovens a few weeks ago in the canton of Neuchâtel during the 20th anniversary celebration of its renovation.
-On a beautiful late-August day, the tables were heaped with sweet and savory baked goods from the village oven, with about 200 people gathered to enjoy the feast.
+On a beautiful late-August day, the tables were heaped with sweet and savory baked goods from the village oven.
+About 200 people gathered to enjoy the feast.

 Swiss Communal Ovens

 I knew Swiss communal ovens for bread-baking existed in the alpine villages of Valais, after having seen one for the first time in Grimentz a few years ago.
-These ovens are typically used to make Pain de Seigle, a dense rye bread that has a long shelf-life—a stable food source for the long, hard winters in the mountains.
+These ovens are typically used to make Pain de seigle, a dense rye bread with a long shelf-life.
+This food source kept people nourished during the long, hard winters in the mountains.

 In general, these ovens are referred to as four banal in Suisse Romande.
-Four means oven in French, while banal, which usually means boring, also has an older usage for describing something “possessed in common” (i.e., something shared for the common good).
-If you’re looking to visit a four banal in Switzerland, here are just a few examples of some that I’ve recently discovered:
+Four means oven in French.
+Banal, which usually means boring, also has an older usage for describing something “possessed in common” (i.e., something shared for the common good).
+If you’re looking to visit a four banal in Switzerland, here are a few examples:

 - Blatten – Backofen Blatten